 Collection filtering allows you to perform filters across many levels of the CRM hierarchy, in essence allowing you to filter data using another set of data.
-For example, if you wanted to get a list of Divisions that had no Contacts, you could do this using collection filtering!
-Collection filtering achieves this by cleverly filtering the Divisions by data stored at Contact level.
+For example, if you wanted to get a list of Companies that had no Contacts, you could do this using collection filtering!
+Collection filtering achieves this by cleverly filtering the Companies by data stored at Contact level.

 Step 1: Navigate to a Report or Create New Report